Victor Gordon (Newfoundland)

-Captain Victor Gordon, CMG (June 1884 – 6 October 1928) was a Newfoundlander military officer and public servant.
+Captain Victor Gordon, CMG (June 28, 1884 – October 6, 1928) was a Newfoundland military officer and public servant.
 He served as High Commissioner of Newfoundland to the United Kingdom from 1924 until his death four years later.

+Early life and military service

-Born in St. John's, the youngest son of a merchant, Gordon received business training with the Bank of Montreal, and legal education in London, where he was called to the English bar by the Middle Temple in 1912.
-Gordon enlisted in 1914 and served in Gallipoli, Egypt, and France.
+Gordon was born in St. John's as the youngest son of merchant James Gordon.
+He received business training with the Bank of Montreal and pursued a legal education in London, where he was called to the English bar by the Middle Temple in 1912.

+Gordon enlisted for the First World War in 1914 and served in Gallipoli, Egypt, and France.
 He was a temporary captain with the King's Own Scottish Borderers when he was severely wounded at Monchy-le-Preux in 1917.

+Diplomatic service

-In 1919, he was appointed secretary to the Newfoundland High Commissioner to the United Kingdom.
-He became acting high commissioner in 1922, and was appointed high commissioner in 1924.
+In 1919, Gordon was appointed secretary to the Newfoundland High Commissioner to the United Kingdom.
+He became acting high commissioner in 1922, and was formally appointed high commissioner in 1924.
+In recognition of his service, Gordon was appointed a CMG in 1926.
 He died in London in 1928 from the effects of his war wounds.

-He was appointed a CMG in 1926.